exercism/javascript/concepts/objects/about.md

 Always write your code as if the order would be arbitrary.
 If you need a reliable order, use a [`Map`][jsinfo-map] or a nested [array][concept-arrays] instead of an object.

-The for-in loop has a pitfall in case the object has [inherited keys][concept-inheritance].
+The `for…in` loop has a pitfall in case the object has [inherited keys][concept-inheritance].
-Those will also be visited by the for-in loop.
+Those will also be visited by the `for…in` loop.
 You can avoid this by skipping over them like shown below.

 ```javascript